 Since your credit score with TransUnion and other credit bureaus can affect your loan approvals and interest rates for car loans, mortgages and even student loans, it’s important to check it for errors, false accounts and signs of identity theft.
-Credit.com provides a free snapshot of your credit report, updated every two weeks.
+Credit.com provides a free snapshot of your credit report.

 How Does TransUnion Determine My Credit Score?

 The credit bureaus each have their own formula for arriving at a credit score for you, and you have a unique score from each one.
 Your TransUnion credit score ranges from 300 to 850, with the highest number being your goal for the best credit available.
 Good credit scores are generally 700 and above.